Transferring infected sites to Tiger Technologies

-When we tell customers about their site being infected, we often hear something that surprises us.
-They tell us they’ve removed one or two malicious files, but they don’t plan to do anything else because they don’t see any other infections and they think the rest of the site seems fine.
-This is rarely true, for two reasons.
+When we tell customers about their site being infected, they sometimes report that they’ve removed one or two malicious files, but don’t plan to do anything else because they don’t see any other infections.
+They think the rest of the site seems fine.
+But this is rarely true, for two reasons.

 The second reason is that hackers usually make small, hidden modifications to many files, allowing them to regain full access later.
-The fact that we, you, and your visitors can’t see anything else wrong doesn’t mean much.
-The intruders’ goal is to make changes in a way most people will never notice.
+The fact that we, you, and your visitors can’t see any other obvious problems doesn’t mean much, because the intruders’ goal is to make changes in a way that’s hard to notice.
 A system like WordPress (including plugins and themes) contains hundreds of thousands of lines of code, and there’s no possible way to find all potentially malicious changes to it.

 (Some people try to “scan” site files using a program on their computer, but Windows or Mac security scanners are not designed to scan for website source code infections.
-And while online WordPress security scanning services can be useful for identifying malware, it doesn’t guarantee that a site is clean if such a service finds nothing: it could just mean that the infection hides itself in a different random file they can’t check.)
+And while online WordPress security scanning services can be useful for identifying malware, it doesn’t guarantee that a site is clean if such a service finds nothing: it could just mean that the infection hides itself in a way they aren’t expecting.)

 So if you find that any file on your site has been compromised, you must assume that other files have, too, but that you’re not noticing it.
 And that, in turn, means that your site could be sending spam, infecting the computers of your visitors with viruses, or showing offensive content to some visitors.
 Even if your site looks fine to you, and the hackers aren’t currently doing anything malicious, the compromised files can be used at any future time without warning.